Close Menu

 • Home improvements — Pay for repairs to make the beneficiary’s home safer or more accessible.
 For example, benefit can pay for the installation of a ramp or for widening doorways for wheelchair access.

-• Furniture — Buy furniture for the beneficiary’s personal use.
-You can buy items such as a television the beneficiary can share with others in the household.
+• Furniture — Buy furniture for personal use.
+You can buy items such as a television they can share with others in the household.

 • A car — Use funds for a down payment.
 Use the money for car payments for the beneficiary’s car.

-The rep payee must be careful when paying for special purchases, because some purchases can count against a beneficiary’s resources.
+The rep payee must be careful when paying for special purchases, because some items can count against a beneficiary’s resources.
 An SSI recipient must not have resources worth more than $2,000 ($3,000 for couples).
 Some items the payee could buy might cause the beneficiary to lose their SSI payments.
 Also, benefit money the payee doesn’t spend could count as a resource.
 Therefore, the payee should check with the SSA before making any special major purchases for an SSI recipient.
-Learn more here in our article SSI benefits – What You Need to Know.
+Learn information about SSI in our article SSI benefits – What You Need to Know.

 WHAT IS A DEDICATED ACCOUNT FOR PAST DUE SSI PAYMENTS?